cchantep/acolyte/faq.md

 ## Why I need to specify a query detection pattern?

-A database engine manages 2 kinds of statement, query statement that fetchs rows or updates statement that update persistent data.
+JDBC manages 2 kinds of statement: query statement that fetchs rows, or updates statement that update persistent data.

-To simulate this behaviour, to allow you return rows when you consider statement to be a query, or update state/count when it should be an update, Acolyte should be taught how to detect these cases.
+To supports this behaviour, to return rows when you consider statement to be a query, or update state/count when it should be an update, Acolyte should be taught how to detect these cases.

 Using composite handler, you can specify it using detection pattern(s) (regular expressions):